-This was my first year in Dunedin and I succeed in planting a variety of vegetables but my cauliflower, broccoli and cabbage crops were badly affected by white butterfly.
+I am in Dunedin and succeeded in planting a variety of vegetables but my cauliflower, broccoli and cabbage crops were badly affected by white butterfly.
 How can I protect my crops from this insect without using any pesticide?
 Also, can I grow Okra and eggplant in Dunedin?

 The white cabbage butterfly caterpillar can be controlled organically with application of Derris Dust, a plant derived insecticide that is harmless to humans.
 It’s particularly effective when the caterpillars are young and should be reapplied regularly, especially after lots of rain.
 Like any new plant, give it the best start by adding in plenty of Daltons Compost before planting.
 Crop rotating can also help break up the cycle of white butterfly attacks.